MaxIsJoe/PanelUI-Godot/README.md

 ___
 ## How to use in your own project

-Simply [download the latest release](https://github.com/MaxIsJoe/PanelUI-Godot/releases) and extract the scenes you need to your project, if you're looking for a demo then simply download the entire repo as a zip file or clone it via your git software of choice.
+[Download the latest release](https://github.com/MaxIsJoe/PanelUI-Godot/releases) and extract the scenes you need to your project, if you're looking for a demo then download the entire repo as a zip file or clone it via your git software of choice.
 ___
 ## To-Do
 - [x] TextureButton Panel